7 Reasons NOT to Move to Omaha in 2023

 Omaha does have sports.
 A lot of them!
 Including the College World Series, but no professional sports (I’m excluding the minor league baseball and soccer teams).

-Neither have a football program.
+Neither has a football program.
 If you want that, you’ll have to travel about an hour to Lincoln to watch the Cornhuskers.

 Mountains and Oceans